• ECTS

 Professional integration

-Through participation in theoretical courses, seminars and involvement in research projects in high-level laboratories, students acquire the knowledge and skills necessary to initiate a career in basic or applied research, specifically in the field of cancer, in the academic or private sector.
+Through participation in theoretical courses, seminars, and involvement in high-level laboratory research projects, students acquire the knowledge and skills necessary to pursue a career in fundamental or applied research, specifically in the field of cancer, in either the academic or private sector.

 Read more